isdriven/tsvloader/README.md

 you can load tsv data sush as

     id	name	description
-    1	ever white	"the "dragon",
+    1	ever white	"the ""dragon"",
     the best creature in the world"
     2	shining "black"	other ways
     3	bloody blue	other ways